RaphaelCausse/Makefile/README.md

 You can build the project in two modes : Release or Debug.

-By default, the build is in Release mode.
+By default, the build is in Debug mode.

-Declare all the source files you want to compile in the `sources.mk` file in the `src` folder.
+Declare all the source files you want to compile in the `src/sources.mk`.

 Please follow recommended project layout.